How to Follow up with People after a Virtual Conference

-Attending a virtual conference is a whir of activity — engaging in several hours/days of nonstop networking, gathering information from different exhibitors and at the end of the event, your inbox has spiraled out of control in your absence.
-Back at work, most of us immediately go into catch-up mode; the last thing on your mind is following up with the people you just met.
+Attending a virtual conference is a whir of activity — engaging in several hours/days of continuous networking, gathering information from different exhibitors and at the end of the event, your inbox has spiralled out of control in your absence.
+Back at work, most of us immediately get into the catch-up mode; the last thing on our mind is following up with the people we just met.
 That’s especially true if you’re an introvert and feel overtaxed by the whole process.

-But a small amount of focused effort can reap long-term benefits and ensure the arduous days you spent connecting weren’t wasted.
-Here’s a framework for structuring your post-virtual conference follow up to maximize the chances that your new connections turn into meaningful professional relationships.
+But a small amount of focused effort can reap long-term benefits and ensure the arduous days you spent connecting over a 3D virtual conference platform weren’t wasted.
+Here’s a framework for structuring your post-event engagement ideas & post-event follow up strategies to maximize the chances that your new connections turn into meaningful professional relationships.

-What matters is capturing the data (the people you met virtually, business cards exchanged, documents viewed, exhibitors you met), and also making a list of people you spoke with whose cards you didn’t obtain.
-That may be a substantial number if the conference discourages card exchange (some conferences fear that people trading business cards will make the gathering appear too “salesy”), or if your encounter has been brief, such as a chat.
+What matters is capturing the data (the people you met on the virtual conference platform, business cards exchanged, documents viewed, exhibitor chats), and also making a list of people you spoke with whose cards you didn’t obtain.
+That may be a substantial number if the virtual conference platform discourages card exchange (some conferences fear that people trading business cards will make the gathering appear too “sales”), or if your encounter has been brief, such as a chat.
 Probably, you hadn’t exchanged contact information with most of them, but they were still connections worth maintaining.

 Second, for each person you’ve written down, take a moment to identify your goal for that relationship.
 You can’t invest in all connections equally, of course — so where should you prioritize your time?
 You may want to discard some connections upfront — for instance, someone who came up to you, handed you their card, and immediately started pitching you to buy their product or service.
 It’s not worth subjecting yourself to that in the future.